Praneethsv/time-series-analysis/README.md

 4. Open the `config.yaml` file and modify the path variable under data_loader to point out the time series data (csv format).

-5. Give the parameters of your choice for any of the available models under model in `config.yaml`.
+5. Give the parameters of your choice for any of the available models under model in `config.yaml` or just run the main files as described below with already tuned parameters set in the config.

 ### 3. Verify Installation